efjimm/Cellulator/README.md

 - `h`, `Left` Move cursor left
 - `l`, `Right` Move cursor right
 - `:` Enter command insert mode
-- `=` Enter command insert mode, with text set to `cellname = `, where cellname is the cell under the cursor
+- `=` Enter command insert mode, with text set to `let cellname = `, where cellname is the cell under the cursor
+- `\` Enter command insert mode, with text set to `label cellname = `, where cellname is the cell under the cursor.
 - `dd`, `x` Delete the cell under the cursor
 - `Esc` Dismiss status message
 - `0` Move cursor to the first populated cell on the current row